 A survey of over 1153 respondents across Flanders and Wallonia found that 97% of Belgians strongly agree that healthy eating should be a basic human right for a developed country like Belgium.
 86% of Belgians believe that the government should be responsible for providing access to healthy food for everyone in Belgium.
 52% of the respondents agreed that employers should reward their employees with access to healthy food, while 12% have no opinion on it, and less than 36% disagreed.

-Questions surrounding the effects of lockdown on the individual Belgian’s diet also yielded some surprising results.
-When asked whether the lockdown had affected their food habits, Belgians stood at both extremes, either claiming the lockdown has not changed their habits at all or extremely affected it.
+Questions surrounding the effects of lockdown on the Belgian individual's diet also yielded some surprising results.
+Belgians stood at both extremes when asked whether the lockdown affected their food habits, claiming it had not changed their habits or affected them significantly.
 When asked whether they had regained their old food habits after lockdown ended, only 1 in 4 respondents agreed.

 “I'm also happy to see that people think that governments have a large role to play in that.
 It encourages us, at Unbox, to continue our efforts in making healthy food more accessible and affordable.
 Not only will this increase individual well-being, it will also lower the country’s medical bills.
 And we finally found something that all Belgians agree on! ” Ruben Verhelst, Co-Founder and COO".

 The field and online surveys took place from July 4th to July 15th.
-The survey was led by software company Unbox’s research arm in the hopes of finding out more about the opinions of Belgians when it comes to access to healthy food.
+Software company Unbox's' research arm led the survey in hopes of discovering more about Belgians' opinions on access to healthy food.
 Last year, Unbox launched a program with Delhaize to reward customers who filled their carts with NutriScores A&B products.
 More information on that can be found on Healthy UCoins.